 The Office of Testing Services provides testing services that help students determine placement in General Studies courses for their first year at MSU Denver.
 All first-time students and transfer students who need to take General Studies courses in Written Communication and Quantitative Literacy are required to complete the writing and mathematics Accuplacer placement examinations prior to enrollment, unless they meet at least one of the following exemptions for each examination:

-- If the student has ACT or SAT scores within the past five years, some assessment tests may be waived if the following scores are met or exceeded: an ACT subscore at or above 18 in English (SAT verbal of 440) and 19 or 20 in Math (SAT math of 460 or 480).
+- If the student has ACT or SAT scores within the past five years, some assessment tests may be waived if the following scores are met or exceeded: an ACT subscore at or above 18 in English (SAT Evidence-Based Reading and Writing of 470) and 19 or 20 in Math (SAT math of 460 or 480).

 - Students with Advanced Placement, International Baccalaureate, or College Level Examination Program test results may be exempt from certain placement tests.
 Students should contact the Transfer Services office at 303-556-3774 for more information.